Anaconda

 Creating an environment

-Once the module is loaded, we can create a new environment using conda create:
+Once the desired modules are loaded, create a new environment using conda create:

 conda create -n <environmentName>